IamAyaanSk/datalytix/README.md

 ------------

+## Note

+- All data and fields are random made up to ensure privacy.
-When visiting the app you may encounter demo of partial errors state ( It is intentional to showcase the error state )
+- When visiting the app you may encounter demo of partial errors state ( It is intentional to showcase the error state )

 ## Author
 ### Ayaan